This article describes 5 ways to remove extra spaces in Excel. Here is an animated overview:

-1.1 Using TRIM Function to Remove All Extra Spaces
+1.1 – Using the TRIM Function to Remove All Extra Spaces

 =TRIM(C5)

-1.2 Combining TRIM, MID, FIND & LEN Functions to Remove Only Leading Spaces
+1.2 – Combining the TRIM, MID, FIND & LEN Functions to Remove Only Leading Spaces

-Besides, we may combine the TRIM, MID, FIND, and LEN functions to remove the leading spaces in a string of text.
-Here, the combination of these functions helps identify the starting position of the text characters and erase the leading space.
+Now we’ll combine the TRIM, MID, FIND, and LEN functions to remove the leading spaces from a string of text.
+The combination of these functions identifies the starting position of the text characters and erases the spaces before them.

 =MID(C5,FIND(MID(TRIM(C5),1,1),C5),LEN(C5))

-- LEN(C5) → returns the number of characters in a string of text.
-Here, the C5 cell is the text argument that yields the value 32.
+- LEN(C5) → returns the number of characters in a string of text, here, cell C5.

 - Output → 32

 - MID(TRIM(C5),1,1) → returns the characters from the middle of a text string, given the starting position and length.
-Here, the C5 cell is the text argument, 1 is the start_num argument, and 1 is the num_chars argument such that the function returns the first character from the left side.
+Here, cell C5 is the text argument, 1 is the start_num argument, and 1 is the num_chars argument, such that the function returns the first character from the left side.

 - Output → “J”